xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

 ## Version 1.15.2

 [Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter/) v1.15.2 is now general availability.
 Updated REST APIs and [GitHub samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) are also available.
 The following changes are included in this version:

+* Partner Agreement
+  * Added the ability for indirect providers to [verify Microsoft Partner Agreement status of indirect resellers](verify-indirect-reseller-mpa-status.md).
+* Products
+  * The following two interfaces were incorrectly placed under the Microsoft.Store.PartnerCenter.Products namespace.
+Now, they are located under the Microsoft.Store.PartnerCenter.Customers.Products namespace.
+    * ICustomerProductByReservationScope
+    * ICustomerSkuByReservationScope